ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >
 >       ![DW_OP_aspace_bregx](../images/issue-260127-1/op-aspace-bregx.png)
 >
 >        `DW_OP_aspace_bregx` has two immediate operands.
-The first is a ULEB
+The first is
->    integer that represents a register number R. The second is a
+>    a ULEB integer that represents a register number R. The second is
->    SLEB integer that represents a byte displacement B. It
+>    a SLEB integer that represents a byte displacement B. It pops one
->    pops one stack entry that is required to be an integral type
+>    stack entry that is required to be an integral type value that
->    value that represents a target architecture specific address
+>    represents a target architecture specific address space
->    space identifier AS.
+>    identifier ASPACE.
 >
->        The action is the same as for `DW_OP_bregx`, except that AS is
+>        The action is the same as for `DW_OP_bregx`, except that ASPACE is
 >    used as the address space identifier.
 >
->        The address space identifier value AS must be one of the
+>        The address space identifier value ASPACE must be one of the
 >    values defined by the architecture's ABI.
 >
 >        *Target architectures are encouraged to define `DW_ASPACE_*`